The Hallmarking Act

 All platinum articles weighing more than 0.5 grams must be hallmarked.

 All palladium articles weighing more than 1 gram must be hallmarked.

-Articles below these exemption weights may be described as Gold, Silver, Palladium or Platinum without the need for a hallmark.
+Articles below these exemption weights maybe described as Gold, Silver, Palladium or Platinum without the need of a hallmark.